webbhuset/pipeline/docs/functions/chunk.rst

 See Also
 --------

-* :doc:`group` - Group input values based on a callback function.
+* :doc:`group-while` - Group input values based on a callback function.